 Course Code: ix9

-In our first lesson, you'll develop a solid understanding of the Excel interface.
+In the first lesson, you'll develop a solid understanding of the Excel interface.
 You'll become fluent in the secret language spoken only by Excel users, you'll discover the best way to correct just about any mistake you might make in Excel, and you'll find yourself gliding effortlessly from cell to cell, leaving behind expertly written labels, numbers, and formulas.

 In this lesson, you'll learn five simple steps you should always follow to ensure that your worksheets are always well-planned, well-constructed, and beautifully formatted.

 Excel includes many powerful functions that can automatically perform some very complicated tasks for you.
-In today's lesson, you'll learn some very interesting ways to put these functions to work for you.
+In this lesson, you'll learn some very interesting ways to put these functions to work for you.
 You'll find out how to ask Excel to magically derive averages, modes, maximums, minimums, and other useful statistics from nothing more than a column or two of numbers.

-You'll continue our exploration of Excel functions with an in-depth look at Excel's handy financial functions today.
+You'll continue your exploration of Excel functions with an in-depth look at Excel's handy financial functions.
 By the time this lesson is over, you'll be able to figure out how much money you'll have when you retire, when your kids reach college, or just before your next vacation.
 You'll be able to calculate the monthly payment on just about any type of loan, and you'll know how to figure out how long it will take to pay off your credit cards.
 You'll even create an amortization table of your very own, just like the one lenders use to track a loan's payoff amount over time.